eliaashraf/architecture-smells-in-YARN/README.md

-# architecture-smells-in-YARN

-## Architectural and Design Smell Analysis Dataset for Hadoop YARN Issues
+# Architectural and Design Smell Analysis Dataset for Hadoop YARN Issues

 This repository contains the architectural and design smell analysis results for a set of Hadoop YARN issues.
 The smells were detected using the tool Designite and analyzed across parent-child commit pairs to identify smell evolution.